Miss Franche-Comté

 Miss Franche-Comté is a French beauty pageant which selects a representative for the Miss France national competition from the region of Franche-Comté.
 Women representing the region under various different titles have competed at Miss France since 1926, although the Miss Franche-Comté title was not used regularly until 1974.

-The current Miss Franche-Comté is Jade Cholley, who was crowned Miss Franche-Comté 2025 on 14 September 2025.
+The current Miss Franche-Comté is Emma Ninot, who was crowned Miss Franche-Comté 2026 on 11 September 2026.
 Two women from Franche-Comté have been crowned Miss France: